OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 November 2009.md

 - DVDs and training materials are recommended as core teaching tools.
 - Inclusion of feedback links in DVDs or as on-screen post-video text is advised.
-- Teachers' presentations and performance should be tracked in a central database.

 ---